HHildenbrandt/haplotag/README.md

 ```

 The binaries are statically linked.
 You can move/copy them to other places.<br>
-For the remainder of this README, we assume ~/haplotag/bin is included in $PATH:
+For the remainder of this README, we assume that we are im `~/haplotag` and ~/haplotag/bin
+is included in $PATH:

 `export PATH=$PATH:~/haplotag/bin`